-(a) "Impact Assessment" is an analysis which discusses the potential environmental, economic and social consequences, including cumulative and secondary impacts, of a proposed major energy facility.
-At a minimum, the assessment shall include the following and for each of the following shall discuss and assess any effects the project will have on the use of public trust waters, adjacent lands and on the coastal resources, including the effects caused by activities outside the coastal area: (1) a discussion of the preferred sites for those elements of the project affecting the use of public trust

-- a discussion of the preferred sites for those elements of the project affecting the use of public trust waters, adjacent lands and the coastal resources: - 11(A)In all cases where the preferred site is located within an area of environmental concern12(AEC) or on a barrier island, the applicant shall identify alternative sites considered and13present a full discussion [in terms of Subparagraphs (a)(2) through (9) of this Rule] of the14reasons why the chosen location was deemed more suitable than another feasible alternate15site; - (B) If the preferred site is not located within an AEC or on a barrier island, the applicant shall present evidence to support the proposed location over a feasible alternate site; - (C) In those cases where an applicant chooses a site previously identified by the state as suitable for such development and the site is outside an AEC or not on a barrier island, alternative site considerations shall not be required as part of this assessment procedure; - (2) a discussion of the economic impacts, both positive and negative, of the proposed project.
-This discussion shall focus on economic impacts to the public, not on matters that are purely internal to the corporate operation of the applicant.
+- (a) "Impact Assessment" is an analysis which discusses of the potential environmental, economic economic, and social consequences, including cumulative and secondary impacts, of a proposed major energy facility.
+At a minimum, the An Impact Assessment assessment shall include includes the following and for each of the following shall discuss and assess any assess the effects the project will have on the use of public trust waters, adjacent lands and on the coastal resources, including the effects caused by activities related to exploration or development of OCS resources and other energy facilities outside the coastal area: - (1) a discussion an analysis of the preferred sites for those elements of the project affecting the use of public trust waters, adjacent lands and the coastal resources: - (A) In all cases where the preferred site is located within an area of environmental concern (AEC) or on a barrier island, the applicant shall identify alternative sites considered and present a full discussion analysis [in terms of Subparagraphs (a)(2) through (9) of this Rule] of the reasons why the chosen location was deemed more suitable than another feasible alternate site; - (B) If the preferred site is not located within an AEC or on a barrier island, the applicant shall present evidence an analysis to support the proposed location over an a feasible alternate site; - C) In those cases where an applicant chooses a site previously identified by the state as suitable for such development and the site is outside an AEC or not on a barrier island, alternative site considerations shall not be required as part of this assessment procedure; - an analysis of the economic impacts, both positive and negative, of the proposed project.
+This discussion The analysis shall focus on economic impacts to the public, not on matters that are purely internal to the corporate operation of the applicant.
 No proprietary or confidential economic data shall be required.
-This discussion shall include analysis of likely adverse impacts upon the ability of any governmental unit to furnish necessary services or facilities as well as other secondary impacts of significance; - a discussion of potential adverse impacts on coastal resources, including marine and estuarine resources and wildlife resources, as defined in G.S.
-113-129; - (4) a discussion of potential adverse impacts on existing industry and potential limitations on the availability of, and accessibility to, coastal resources, including beach compatible sand and water, for future use or development; - 32 (5) a discussion of potential significant adverse impacts on recreational uses and scenic, archaeological 33 and historic resources; - 34 (6) a discussion of potential risks to human life or property; - 35 (7) a discussion of the impacts on the human environment including noise, vibration and visual impacts; - a discussion of the procedures and time needed to secure an energy facility in the event of severe weather conditions, such as extreme wind, currents and waves due to northeasters and hurricanes;
+This discussion analysis shall include analysis of likely potential adverse impacts upon the ability of any governmental unit to furnish necessary services or facilities as well as other secondary impacts. impacts of significance; - (3) a discussion an analysis of potential adverse impacts on coastal resources, including marine and estuarine resources and wildlife resources, as defined in G.S.
+113-129; - (4) a discussion an analysis of potential adverse impacts on existing industry and potential limitations on the availability of, and accessibility to, coastal resources, including beach compatible sand and water, for future use or development; - (5) a discussion an analysis of potential significant adverse impacts on recreational uses and scenic, archaeological and historic resources; - (6) a discussion an analysis of potential risks to human life or property;